- Click Here

 When you purchase a disability insurance policy, you expect the benefits you’re paying for to kick in when you’re injured and unable to work.
 Unfortunately, it’s not always that simple, and deserving Toronto disability claimants are often left with unfair denials and a whole lot of questions.

-The experienced attorneys at Mirian Law Firm are here to answer those questions and help you get the disability benefits you paid for.
+The experienced attorneys at Blackacre Law, PC are here to answer those questions and help you get the disability benefits you paid for.
 Below, you’ll find some common questions and answers about Toronto disability claims.